 Jump back to comparison chart

 With unlimited contacts, a mobile-friendly email designer, generous templates, and advanced segmentation included, the free option delivers much more than expected.
-The Sendinblue free plan is fantastic for businesses that are wanting to try before they buy; no credit card is required for this plan, and when it’s time to upgrade, you’ll find pricing and comprehensive features to be a breath of fresh air.
+The Sendinblue free plan is fantastic for businesses that are wanting to try it before making a purchase.
+No credit card is required for this plan, and when it’s time to upgrade, you’ll find pricing and comprehensive features to be a breath of fresh air.

 You can see how functionality may become an issue with larger lists despite the absence of the cap.
 Still, if you plan your email calendar thoughtfully and take advantage of the free contact management tools, such as advanced segmentation and CRM, you can stretch the impact of your campaigns.
 The robust functionality is what sets this option apart from your typical free email marketing software.
 However, you can’t A/B test until you get into the higher-paid version.
 Admittedly, the company needs to keep some things behind the curtain if you are ever to consider upgrading.